 Thelma’s King Loft

 Recently renovated from top-to-bottom this luxurious King room has been upgraded to a remodeled bathroom with a double marble walk-in rain shower, large seating area in front of one of the two huge flat-screen HDTV’s, and it’s own private outdoor firepit!
 It is an elegant setting in the modern Thelma’s complex just a few minutes walk from the main Inn.
 Located on the second floor, it is an over-sized room with a high vaulted ceiling and lots of light during the day!
-Other room amenities include two satellite HDTVs, a DVD player, free wireless Internet access, and of course an unlimited supply of Texas beverages including locally bottled rain water, Dublin soda’s, and Topo Chico sparkling water.
+Other room amenities include two satellite HDTVs, a DVD player, free wireless Internet access, and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.

 Thelma Reeves Albaugh was the aunt of the original owners of the Inn.
 She lived from 1910-2000, in a time when few women attended college and certainly fewer became managers in government agencies.
 Even though her father saw no need for her higher education, she was not to be denied any opportunity to learn.
 Thelma educated herself on the job and became the first woman hired in a management position by the Social Security Administration here in Texas.